Information measures and geometry of the hyperbolic exponential families of Poincar\'e and hyperboloid distributions: Numerical computations

 \subsection{Sampling random variates}

+In this subsection, we give a procedure for generating random number following the hyperboloid distribution.

+As in \cite{Barndorff-Nielsen1978hyperbolic}, the hyperboloid model is expressed by the normal distribution having random mean and variance governed by the generalized inverse Gaussian distribution.
+There are two different types of randomness.
+We can generate random samples following the 2d hyperboloid distribution by first generating a positive random variable following the generalized inverse Gaussian distribution, and then substituting it into the mean vector and the covariance matrix of the 2d normal distribution, and finally generating a 2d random vector following the 2d normal distribution.

-As in \cite{Barndorff-Nielsen1978hyperbolic}, the hyperboloid model is expressed by the normal distribution having random mean and variance governed by the generalized inverse gamma distribution.
-Specifically, $P_{\theta}(dx_1 dx_2), \theta = (\theta_0, \theta_1, \theta_2)$, is the normal distribution with its mean $\sigma^2 (\theta_1, \theta_2) $ and covariance matrix $\sigma^2 I_2$, where $\sigma^2$ is a random variable governed by a generalized inverse gamma distribution and its density function\footnote{The form depends on the dimension.
+Specifically, the hyperboloid distribution $P_{\theta}(dx_1 dx_2), \theta = (\theta_0, \theta_1, \theta_2) \in \Theta_v$, is identical with the two-dimensional normal distribution with its mean vector $\sigma^2 (\theta_1, \theta_2) $ and covariance matrix $\sigma^2 I_2$, where $\sigma^2$ is also a random variable governed by a generalized inverse Gaussian distribution and its density function\footnote{The form depends on the dimension.
 For $d \ge 3$, it involves the modified Bessel function of the second kind.
 See \cite{Barndorff-Nielsen1978hyperbolic}.} is given by

-Hence the problem is attributed by generating a random variable following the generalized inverse gamma distribution.
-We use the software {\tt Scipy} and the function {\tt scipy.stats.geninvgauss}\footnote{ \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.geninvgauss.html#scipy.stats.geninvgauss}}.
+Hence, we can obtain the random samples once we generate a random variable following the generalized inverse Gaussian distribution.
+We use the software {\tt Python} and the library {\tt Scipy} and the function {\tt scipy.stats.geninvgauss}.
 It depends on an acceptance-rejection method considered by~\cite{HormannLeydold2014}.